niklas-vainio/cs224r-final-project/data_collection/README.md

 # Data Collection

 This folder contains scripts for launchind data collection.
 Requires a calibrated 7-DOF JoyLo device.
-Some configurations are hardcoded in the shell scripts, change then if needed.
+Some configurations are hardcoded in the shell scripts, change them if needed.

 For data collection, in one terminal run:
 ```